-The Town of Blind River is situated at the contact between the geological Superior and Southern Provinces (Figure 3.1).
-The Superior Province is a vast territory, part of the Canadian Shield, that covers an area of approximately 1,500,000 km2 stretching from the Ungava region of northern Québec through the northern part of Ontario and the eastern portion of Manitoba, and extends south through to Minnesota and the northeastern part of South Dakota.
+The Town of Spanish is situated at the contact between the geological Superior and Southern Provinces.
+The northern portion of the Town lies in the Superior Province while the southern part lies in the Southern Province (Figure 3.1).
+The Superior Province is a vast territory, part of the Canadian Shield, which covers an area of approximately 1,500,000 km2 stretching from the Ungava region of northern Québec through the northern part of Ontario and the eastern portion of Manitoba, and extends south to Minnesota and the northeastern part of South Dakota.
 The Superior Province has been divided into subprovinces based on lithology, age, genesis, and metamorphism (Thurston, 1991), which are shown on Figure 3.1.
-Part of the Town of Blind River and most of the area surrounding the Town are located within the Abitibi Subprovince of the Superior Province.
+The northern part of the Town of Spanish and most of the surrounding area are located within the Abitibi Subprovince.
 As shown in Figure 3.1, the Abitibi Subprovince is bounded to the west by the Kapuskasing Structural Zone and the Wawa Subprovince, to the north it is bounded by the Late Archean Opatica Subprovince, and to the south and east it is bounded by the Southern Province, the Late Archean Pontiac Subprovince and the Grenville Province.